Congenital red–green color blindness: Genetic testing

 The genotype can be directly evaluated by sequencing the OPN1MW and OPN1LW genes.
 The correlation between genotype and phenotype (color vision) are well known, so genetic testing can be a useful supplement to psychophysical color vision tests that may provide incomplete information.

 Treatment

-Despite much recent improvement in Gene therapy for color blindness, there is currently no FDA approved treatment for congenital red–green color blindness, and otherwise no cure for exists.
+Despite much recent improvement in Gene therapy for color blindness, there is currently no FDA approved treatment for congenital red–green color blindness, and otherwise no cure exists.
 Management of the condition through the use of color blind glasses to alleviate symptoms or smartphone apps to aid with daily tasks is possible.

 Epidemiology

 Congenital red–green color blindness affects a large number of individuals, especially individuals of European ancestry, where 8% of men and 0.4% of women exhibit congenital red–green color deficiency.
-The lower prevalence in females is related to the x-linked inheritance of congenital red–green color blindness, as explained above.
+The lower prevalence in females is related to the X-linked inheritance of congenital red–green color blindness, as explained above.
 Interestingly, even Dalton's very first paper already arrived upon this 8% number:

 Other ethnicities will generally have a lower prevalence of congenital red–green color blindness.
 The following table summarizes a number of studies performed in different regions.